delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + geoffsmith82 and an anonymous contributor for information about getting CodeSnip to work with Delphi XE2.

-+ The authors of various pieces of source code and images used by the program.
++ The authors of the third party source code and images used by the program.
 See the program's about box or License.html for details.

 + Various contributors to the Code Snippets database.
 Names of contributors are listed in the program's About Box (use the "Help | About" menu option then select the "About the Database" tab).
-If the list is empty then update the database.
+If the list is empty then updating the Code Snippets Database will download the details.

 ================================================================================